Hardwood Flooring - Moisture Control and Acclimation Guidelines

 Moisture Control/Radiant Heat Statement

 When receiving wood flooring the customer is to acclimate the floor to the environment.
-We recommend following the NWFA's guidlines for acclimation.
-Solid flooring generally takes 10 - 14 days to acclimate and then check and see if the moisture level of the floor is between 6% - 9%.
+We recommend following the NWFA's guidelines for acclimation.
+The moisture level of the flooring should typically be between 6% - 9%.
 That is the moisture level percent for most regions.
 For extreme dry or humid climates please refer to the NWFA Equilibrium Moisture Content Chart.
 Acclimate the floor to your conditions.
 When nailing down a floor to plywood the difference in moisture content between the plywood and the flooring is not to be more than 2%.
 This is important to prevent moisture damage to flooring.
 For engineered flooring check with manufacturer for specifics as they are all different.
 Acclimation time is only considered after HVAC system has been running for a minimum or 48 hours and has established proper environment conditions in the building.

 Moisture problems in wood floors can be caused by different factors.
 Wood absorbs or loses moisture until equilibrium with the surrounding air is reached.
 When the moisture content changes, shrinking, cupping or even crowning may occur.

 Ambient conditions inside heated homes or offices usually range between 35% and 55% relative humidity when the temperature is 60 degrees F to 80 degrees F. Relative humidity between 35% - 55% must be maintained throughout the life of the floor.